KudosInc/Java-TimeAgo-Multilanguage/README.md

 This library is forked from Kevin Sawicki's 'java-timeago' to support more than only one language.
 Feel free to fork it and add your own!

+####It supports English, Spanish, Italian, French and German at the time.

 ##Importing into your project
 ###Maven